plone/training/docs/content-editing/creating-managing-and-reordering-blocks.md

     _To add another block, click on the {guilabel}`Add block` button <img alt="Add block icon" src="_static/circle-plus.svg" class="inline">._
     ````

-1. For this example you'll add a {guilabel}`Grid` block to add a few images.
+1. For this example you'll add a grid block to add a few images.

     ````{card}
     ```{image} _static/creating-managing-and-reordering-blocks-06.jpeg